SolderedElectronics/Inkplate-Arduino-library/README.md

 3. **Others**

   3.1.
 Slave Mode - mode that enables control of the screen from any external device using UART

+  3.2.
+Screen Cleaning - clean the screen in case of image burn-in

 ### Misc
 Inkplate 6 is available for purchase via: